bryanpijohnson/GWU-DS-course-files/Module 2 - VBA/README.md

 - **VBA Code.xlsm** - this is a Macro-enabled file that holds both the macro code within the cells of the workbook, but also has the macro script saved within the Visual Basic editor.
 - **VBA Code.vba** - this is the VBA file required by the assignment.
 It has the macro code pasted within the cells of the workbook.
 - **Screenshots** - this folder is where the screenshots requested are housed.
 The following files are in this folder.
-  - Since it was unclear what screenshots needed to be taken, I've taken a screenshot of each sheet in both workbooks (_alphabetical_testing.xls_ and _multiple_year_stock_data.xls_).
+  - Since it was unclear what screenshots needed to be taken, I've taken a screenshot of each sheet in both workbooks (_alphabetical_testing.xls_ and _multiple_year_stock_data.xls_) as well as a screenshot of part of the VBA macro.
 - The **IGNORE** folder should be ignored as it holds the other files I used while working on the assignment.